 Walter Ernest Mebroy Seekins (1860-1910)

-In 1903, Seekins purchased land from Calvin Blake, Jr and extended a road from Commercial Street through to Blake Street which became known as Seekins Street.
+In 1903, Seekins purchased land from Calvin Blake, Jr and extended a throughway from Commercial Street to Blake Street which became known as Seekins Street.

-The store block, pictured here with Walter on the right and Elberton P. Dyer on the left, would be operated by several different owners over the next few decades including Sterns, Barden, Cooper, Cookson, Reynolds & Doyle.
+His store block, pictured here in the background with Walter on the right and Elberton P. Dyer on the left, would be operated by several different owners over the next few decades following his death including Sterns, Barden, Cooper, Cookson, Reynolds & Doyle.